 9. If Auburn Survives, November Could Put Them in the Playoff

-Auburn kicks off the season with Oregon, then they have a rough stretch with four of five games on the road, but after that, the table is set for them to make a playoff run.
+Auburn kicks off the season with Oregon, Tulane and Kent State, then they hit a rough stretch with four of five games, inc on the road, but after that, the table is set for them to make a playoff run.

 Getting both Georgia and Alabama late in the season give Gus Malzahn’s team the opportunity to make at least one, and maybe even two, HUGE statements to impress the playoff committee.
 This team is poised to win the SEC next season if they handle business in the West.